Prinzhorn/skrollr/README.md

 * **[breaking]** The `rendered` and `unrendered` classes where renamed because they were confusing and wrong.
 They're now called `skrollable-before` and `skrollable-after`, because that's their meaning (the element with these classes is before/after the first/last keyframe).
 	* Added a new class `skrollable-between`, because symmetry.
 That's why.
 * Easing functions are now applied when exactly at a keyframe (#132).
 * **[possibly breaking]** The behavior changed for the case when the scroll position is before/after the first/last keyframe (I'm just gonna use "before first" from now on, because "after last" is analog).
 In 0.5 the behavior was not exactly specified and buggy (see item above regarding #132).
 Skrollr was applying the styles of the first keyframe to the element for all scroll position that were before the first keyframe.
 E.g. when `data-100="top:200px;"` was the first keyframe, the element had `top:200px;` at all scroll positions before (all from `0` to `99`).
-From now on you can specify the behavior you want (see `edgeStrategy` option for details, set it to `set` for old behavior).
+From now on you can specify the behavior you want (see `edgeStrategy` option for details, set it to `set` for old behavior). **Note: 0.6.7 and up use `set` as default.**

 0.5.14